-This is just the tip of the iceberg regarding what the elderly may experience in the winter.
+This is just the tip of the iceberg regarding what older people may experience in the winter.
 A senior may also sleep more often, or try to, because of the increased darkness in the cold season.

-If they have arthritis or other conditions that cause chronic pain, then their pain may be higher in the winter compared to warmer seasons.
+If they have arthritis or other conditions that cause chronic pain, then their pain may be higher in the winter seasons compared to warmer times of the year.

 Also, with less body heat, a senior’s blood vessels become more constricted, which could prevent oxygenation to their body.
-This could make a preexisting heart condition worse.
+This means there is a greater risk that a preexisting heart condition could worsen.